12 Directors Who Hated Their Own Movies

 When Catchfire was released for cable television, Hopper re-edited the film with a 116-minute director’s cut and titled it Backtrack.

 Stanley Kubrick is considered one of the greatest directors in cinema history, but he was no fan of his 1953 debut, Fear and Desire.
-He considered it to be amateurish, unpolished, and inept.
+He described it as "a bumbling amateur film exercise."
 Kubrick had even gone as far as to buy Fear and Desire’s original negatives and all available prints to ensure that it would never see the light of day again.

-There was only one legal print of Fear and Desire at the George Eastman House (Kodak) archive, and it received a restoration and re-release in 2012.
+There was only one legal print of Fear and Desire at the George Eastman House, Kodak's archive, and it received a restoration and re-release in 2012.

-After the success of his debut Sex, Lies and Videotape—but before his breakthrough hit Out of Sight—Steven Soderbergh released The Underneath, a film noir starring Peter Gallagher.
+Six years after the success of his debut feature sex, lies, and videotape, Steven Soderbergh released The Underneath, a film noir starring Peter Gallagher.
 The Underneath remains a low point for the director, despite moderate critical acclaim.
-Soderbergh has called the film “kind of a mess,” “dead on arrival,” and “totally sleepy.”
+Soderbergh has called the film “kind of a mess” and “dead on arrival” and admits that he made the film at a challenging time in his career and that his "heart wasn't in it."
 It is currently available through the Criterion Collection as a bonus feature to the DVD release of his 1993 film King of the Hill.

 Despite its box office success, one of action director Michael Bay’s worst films is Transformers: Revenge of the Fallen.
 While the film lacked a certain punch seen in other Bay efforts like The Rock, Armageddon, and the first Transformers movie, Revenge of the Fallen suffered from its lack of script.
 The film was made during the Writers Guild of America strike of 2007 and 2008, so Michael Bay only had a few pages to build a feature around.
 Since its release, Bay has called Revenge of the Fallen "crap."

 In 1972, Jerry Lewis directed The Day the Clown Cried, which was about a circus clown who is sent to a concentration camp and leads children to the gas chambers.
 The film never got past the rough edit stages of post-production and The Day the Clown Cried was never released in theaters.
 Only two known prints of the film exist, and are both under lock and key.
-Stockholm Studios retains a copy of The Day the Clown Cried under copyright law, while Jerry Lewis possesses a version in his personal film archive.
-Lewis never plans to release it, and states, “In terms of that film, I was embarrassed.
+Stockholm Studios retains a copy of the film under copyright law, while Jerry Lewis owns a version in his personal film archive.
+Lewis admitted that, “In terms of that film, I was embarrassed.
 I was ashamed of the work and I was grateful that I had the power to contain it all and never let anyone see it.
 It was bad, bad, bad.”
+Though Lewis had hoped the film would never be seen by audiences, the Library of Congress recently announced that it has added the film to its collection with plans to release it ... in 10 years.

 In a postmodern example of life imitating art, the end result was so bad that Arthur Hiller took his name off the project and actually used the pseudonym Alan Smithee as his director’s credit.
 Critics and general audiences didn’t get the inside joke, and Burn Hollywood Burn bombed at the box office.
 It won five Golden Raspberry Awards in 1998, including Worst Screenplay for Joe Eszterhas and Worst Picture.